hillaryychan/COMP6443/notes/02_Authentication-Authorisation-Sessions.md

     * 2FA: SMS, Token, Apps (incl TOTP)
     * Active vs Passive 2FA
 * Authentication can be delegated (e.g. SSO, Oauth, JWT)
+    * OAuth - a standard that works over HTTPS and authorises devices, APIs, servers, and applications with **access tokens** instead of credentials.
+    e.g. Logging onto a website using another website's/service's logon
 * CAPTCHAs Sometimes
+    * JWT - a standard that defines a way for securely transmitting information between parties as a JSON object.
+Information can be verified and trusted because it is digitally signed.

 ### Passwords